Walking around the Technisches Museum (Museum of Science & Technology) is quite overwhelming. So much to see. So much to do…

 - Try a wheelchair simulator to better grasp the challenges faced by users

-- Compare the weight and inner workings of two car doors or two bicycle frames separated by years of further technical development
+- Compare the weight and inner workings of two car doors or two bicycle frames separated by years of technical development

 - Use the 3D speed simulator to understand how the brain copes as external information appears at an ever greater rate